elementary-Inc/blog/_posts/2023/2023-1-31-elementary-os-7-available-now.md

 Prevent potential crashes
 Resize workspaces when displays change
 Handle windows with no title
-Improvements:

 Use access portal for display settings confirmation and force quit Allow closing multitasking view with Super

-### shortcut-overlay
+### Shortcuts

-Show in the applications menu
+The shortcuts app can now be launched from the applications menu.

-Replace keyboard settings button with a labeled link button Show on-screen keyboard shortcut
+Show on-screen keyboard shortcut
 Close with the shortcut Ctrl + Q

-### Portals
+### Installation
-Fix a crash when opening apps in the AppChooser portal Fix window focus and position for Access portals with no parent window Set AppChooser portal as a modal dialog for proper animations

-### Installation & Onboarding
+### Initial Setup & Onboarding

-### initial-setup
-Offer to switch to left-handed setup if right clicking Check for network access

-### onboarding
+During Initial setup, we now detect if you use the right mouse button for clicking and offer to switch to a left-handed mouse button order.
+There's also a new view that will appear if your device doesn't have network access instructing you how to get connected.

+[Screenshot of left-handed mouse dialog and network view]

+Onboarding includes a new view for configuring automatic updates, as well as the addition of a "Sunset to Sunrise" option for the dark style.

-Add Automatic Updates view
+[Screenshot of Automatic Updates view and Style view]
-Add Sunset to Sunrise to Style View

 ### System Settings